logo

 Q4: What tools are used in dimensional inspection?

-• 3D laser scanners for complex geometries and large parts
+3D laser scanners for huge parts and intricate geometries

-• Optical and vision systems for high-speed quality checks
+Vision and optical systems for quick quality checks

 Q5: How much does dimensional inspection cost?

-The cost depends on factors like part size, complexity, inspection method, and whether services are performed on-site or in a lab.
-While costs vary, dimensional inspection usually saves money long-term by reducing rework, scrap, and compliance failures.
+Among the factors influencing the price are part size, complexity, inspection method, and whether services are provided in a lab or on-site.
+Although costs can vary, dimensional inspection frequently results in long-term cost savings by reducing rework, scrap, and compliance failures.

 Q6: Can dimensional inspection be done on-site?

 Yes.
-Many providers, including IMS, offer portable metrology solutions that bring advanced equipment directly to your facility.
-This eliminates the need to ship parts and speeds up production timelines.
+Many vendors, such as IMS, offer portable metrology solutions that bring state-of-the-art equipment directly to your site.
+This eliminates the need to ship parts and speeds up production schedules.

 Your Metrology Partner